hashicorp/packer/website/source/docs/post-processors/artifice.html.md

 ---
+layout: docs
+sidebar_current: docs-post-processors-artifice
+page_title: Artifice - Post-Processors
-description: |
+description: |-
   The artifice post-processor overrides the artifact list from an upstream builder or post-processor.
 All downstream post-processors will see the new artifacts you specify.
 The primary use-case is to build artifacts inside a packer builder -- for example, spinning up an EC2 instance to build a docker container -- and then extracting the docker container and throwing away the EC2 instance.
-layout: docs
-page_title: 'Artifice Post-Processor'
-...
+---

 # Artifice Post-Processor